slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 I have saved the best for the last and it's needless to say this is a shellcode that will force a system reboot.

-For this one I actually took a different approach altogether and ended up minimising the shellcode length by `10 bytes`.
+For this one, I actually took a different approach altogether and ended up minimising the shellcode length by `10 bytes`.
 Here is what I have done:

 1. The original shellcode uses execve on /usr/sbin/reboot to cause a system reboot.
-I searched the linux syscall table online and found that there is a separate syscall for reboot(0x58) and I decided to execute that syscall rather than trying to remove optional instructions from the original shellcode in an effort to minimise it as much as possible.
+I searched the Linux syscall table online and found that there is a separate syscall for reboot(0x58) and I decided to execute that syscall rather than trying to remove optional instructions from the original shellcode in an effort to minimise it as much as possible.
 The result is a completely polymorphic shellcode that is 10 bytes lesser than the original.

 The assembly source is commented throughout ergo I won't be discussing that in more details.